 One of the reasons that many people shy away from home improvement is that it can be very time-consuming.
-With hectic schedules, it can be challenging to commit to taking on a project that requires lots of planning, effort, and in some cases, even money to complete.
+With hectic schedules, it can be challenging to commit to a project that requires lots of planning, effort, and sometimes even money to complete.
 There are plenty of home improvement projects that you can do throughout a weekend or even a day.
-If you are looking to spruce up your home, consider taking on these projects.
+Consider taking on these projects if you want to spruce up your home.

 Install new lighting.

 Light adds a lot to your home and the way that it feels.
-When your home is dim or even has outdated lighting fixtures, it can make the place feel much more depressing and unfriendly.
-If you feel like your home is a little dark for your taste, you can brighten it up by changing your overhead lighting fixtures.
+When your home is dim or has outdated lighting fixtures, it can feel depressing and unfriendly.
+If your home is a little dark for your taste, you can brighten it up by changing your overhead lighting fixtures.
 Consider even installing a chandelier for some major style points.
-Don’t forget about the outside of your home either – having appealing and bright lighting fixtures on the outside of your house dresses it up and makes it much more lively.
+Don’t forget about the outside of your home either – having appealing and bright lighting fixtures on the outside dresses it up and makes it much more lively.

 Add a fresh coat of paint.

-Paint that is peeling and dull can bring down the value and the appeal of your home.
-If you spend a weekend adding some color to the areas that need it the most can brighten it up and make your home feel more inviting.
-You should consider repainting your doors, which get a lot of wear and tear, as well as the walls in your hallways or rooms that may have seen a lot of damage over time.
-You can even switch things up to a fun new color to make everything more exciting.
+Paint peeling and dull can bring down your home’s value and appeal.
+Spending a weekend adding color to the areas that need it the most can brighten it up and make your home feel more inviting.
+It would be best to consider repainting your doors, which get a lot of wear and tear, and the walls in your hallways or rooms may have seen a lot of damage over time.
+You can even switch to a fun new color to make everything exciting.

 Add some plants to your lawn.

-If you feel like your front or back yard could use some TLC, there’s plenty of effortless ways to fix that.
+If you feel like your front or backyard could use some TLC, there are plenty of effortless ways to fix that.
 Head to a nearby garden store to find plants that you like and that work for your climate and your level of gardening knowledge.
 Then spend a day turning a sad patch of grass or dirt into a flowerbed, and instantly you have a brighter, more appealing lawn.

 Change your knobs and fixtures.

-Fixtures such as doorknobs, faucets, handles, etc. often get a lot of use and can quickly look worn down or dated.
-Changing them is very easy to do, and can add some style and appealing detail to your home.
-It is also reasonably easy to find unique and affordable fixtures at home stores, so you don’t need to spend tons of money on this project.
-You can even involve your whole family to find out what design fixtures they like best.
+Fixtures such as doorknobs, faucets, handles, etc., often get used and can quickly look worn down or dated.
+Changing them is easy to do and can add style and appealing detail to your home.
+Finding unique and affordable fixtures at home stores is also reasonably straightforward, so you don’t need to spend much money on this project.
+You can even involve your whole family to determine what design fixtures they like best.

 Touch up a piece of furniture.

-When you love a piece of furniture, it’s likely to experience a more significant amount of wear and tear over time.
-However, you don’t have to run out and buy new pieces when your old ones start to wear down – you need to get creative.
-Refurbishing a piece of furniture is usually something you can do in just a day or two without spending a ton of money.
-For example, you could repaint or refinish an old desk or table, or you could even reupholster an old couch or chair if you are looking for a real challenge.
+When you love a piece of furniture, it’s likely to experience more wear and tear over time.
+However, you don’t have to run out and buy new parts when your old ones wear down – you need to get creative.
+Refurbishing furniture is usually something you can do in just a day or two without spending much money.
+For example, you could repaint or refinish an old desk or table or reupholster an old couch or chair if you are looking for a real challenge.

-Although home improvements may seem intimidating at first, it doesn’t have to be.
+Although home improvements may seem intimidating initially, they don’t have to be.
 Even making changes that seem small makes a much more significant difference than you might think.
 Analyze the current state of your home and decide where it needs the most TLC.